react-native-integrate/integrate/docs/XCODE.md

 Conclusion
 ----------

-The `ios_resources` task simplifies the process of adding resources to an iOS project within a React Native application.
+The `xcode` task simplifies the process of modifying an iOS project within a React Native application.
 By utilizing the `actions` array and specifying the `target` field, you can efficiently manage and configure the addition of resources to specific target groups within the project.
-This task streamlines iOS resource management and enhances the overall development experience.
+This task streamlines Xcode project management and enhances the overall development experience.